josiah-brown/josiah-brown/README.md

 - 👋 Hi, I’m @josiah-brown
-- 👀 I’m interested in becoming a freelance web developer
+- 👀 I’m interested in becoming a freelance web or software developer
 - 🌱 I’m currently learning all things Python, HTML, and CSS!
 - 📫 How to reach me: josiahbrown321@gmail.com